wevbarker/PSALTer-devel/README.md

 - `PrintAsValue` is the string that `FieldNameValue` will format as.
 The syntax is the same as in `DefTensor`.
 - `PrintSourceAsValue` is the string that the source conjugate to `FieldNameValue` will us as format.

-To compute a spectrum use `ParticleSpectrum`:
+To compute a spectrum, use `ParticleSpectrum`:
 ```mathematica
 ParticleSpectrum[
     LagrangianValue_,